cloudoor/epistemology-enhanced/README.md

 # Constraining to JSON Schema

-Constraining AI output to structured data can make
+Constraining AI output to structured data can make it much